FluentValidation/FluentValidation.AspNetCore/.github/README.md

 Here we use the `AddValidatorsFromAssemblyContaining` method to automatically register all validators in the same assembly as `PersonValidator` with the service provider.

-Now that the validators are registered with the service provider you can start working with automatic validation or automatic validation.
+Now that the validators are registered with the service provider you can start working with manual validation or automatic validation.

 ## Automatic Validation